Student complaints policy

 6. Anonymous complaints shall only be investigated if they contain allegations of corruption by University staff members.
 Such complaints shall be dealt with as ‘high risk’ and referred to the University’s manager of student complaints in the Academic Registrar’s Office.
 Such complaints shall not be dealt with at the local level;

-7. Whistleblower complaints will not be investigated under the Student Complaints policy.
-Such complaints will be dealt with under the University’s Whistleblowers Protection Act Procedures;
+7. Protected Disclosures complaints will not be investigated under the Student Complaints policy.
+Such complaints will be dealt with under the University’s Protected Disclosures management instruction;

 8. Vexatious complaints may lead to disciplinary proceedings being taken.